 To start practising Shifty, you should know what a pop is and how to use it.

-Read all about the pop here.
+Read all about how to hit jumps on skis here.

 You practising this by doing the pop technique in your ski boots only.